-The Group's fire resistant door sets are certified by SIRIM QAS International Sdn Bhd and approved by the Malaysian Fire and Rescue Services Department to be compliant with MS 1073: Part 3: 1996 (AMD.1: 2003).
-If the Group fails to renew or maintain these certifications and approvals, the Group's fire resistant door sets will not be allowed to be sold, which will in turn materially and adversely affect the Group's financial performance.
+The Group's fire resistant door sets are required to undergo rigorous testing and to be certified by SIRIM QAS International Sdn Bhd, alongside with approval from the Fire and Rescue Department of Malaysia.
+These certifications and approvals are pivotal for production and sales of the Group's fire resistant door sets, any failure in renewal could adversely impact the Group's financial performance.